Define EDI Compliance

 There are 3 main types of EDI solutions:

-Internet EDI/ Web EDI – EDI web forms (such as Commport’s Internet EDI) – these solutions are hosted on the internet and are ideal for users that have a low volume of transactions or trading partners.
+Internet EDI/ Web EDI – EDI web forms (such as Commport’s Internet EDI) – these solutions are hosted on the internet and are ideal for users who have a low volume of transactions or trading partners.

 Integrated EDI Solution – Managed EDI (such as Commport’s Integrated EDI) – these solutions enable transaction integration.
 They rely on the solution provider to manage the EDI standards which allows the user to focus on their